ganeshmohite1808/Shop/README.md

 **Usage**:

-Ensure that PostgreSQL is installed and running.
+Ensure that PostgreSQL is installed and running.<br>
-Set up the database schema using the provided SQL scripts.
+Set up the database schema using the provided SQL scripts.<br>
-Configure the database connection parameters (URL, username, password) in the JDBC connection class.
+Configure the database connection parameters (URL, username, password) in the JDBC connection class.<br>
-Compile the Java source files using any Java compiler.
+Compile the Java source files using any Java compiler.<br>
 Run the application using the main entry point class.

 **Dependencies**:

-Java Development Kit (JDK)
+Java Development Kit (JDK)<br>
 PostgreSQL database